Wrexham libraries have loads of services designed for children and young people.

-We have the latest titles including popular celebrity autobiographies, popular TV tie-ins and even a range of DVDs, CDs and audio books suitable for teens and young adults.
+We have the latest titles including popular celebrity autobiographies, popular TV tie-ins and audio books suitable for teens and young adults.
 We're also pleased to offer the exciting free E-Zines service from Welsh Libraries meaning you can easily access your favourite publications for your laptop, phone or tablet.

 Membership of the library is free and you'll be able to borrow items free of charge as well as use our computers for free.
 We have facilities to print, scan and photo copy as well as free WiFi.
 Study and reference facilities are also available, as well as tables suitable for group work or individual work.

 Come and check us out – we have friendly, helpful staff and if there's an item you want but can’t find, we also offer a request service.

 Bookstart is a national programme co-ordinated by Booktrust.
 It provides every 7 to 9 month old baby, and every 18 to 24 month toddler with a free pack of books, given by Health Visitors at baby clinics.
 The pack includes guidance material for parents and promotes a life-long love of books.
 The schemes are locally co-ordinated by the Library Service.

 Mothers are welcome to breastfeed their babies in all libraries.